lley154/fabric-chaincode-demo/README.md

 cd fabric-samples/test-network

-./network.sh down
+sudo ./network.sh down

-./network.sh up createChannel -ca -s couchdb
+sudo ./network.sh up createChannel -ca -s couchdb

 Git clone the fabric-chaincode-demo from the lecture slides in the same folder as fabric-samples.